syl22-00/pocketsphinx.js/README.md

             // means that we might have a callback associated var clb = callbackManager.get(e.data['id']);
             var data = {};
-            // As mentinned previously, additional data can be passed to the callback
+            // As mentioned previously, additional data can be passed to the callback
             // such as the id of a newly added grammar if(e.data.hasOwnProperty('data')) data = e.data.data;
             if(clb) clb(data);